Weatherhead Philosophy of Recruitment

 An applicant who possesses one of the following qualifications can obtain a waiver:

-- Completion of an undergraduate or graduate degree with instruction exclusively in English.
+- Completion of an undergraduate (all four years) or graduate degree with the instruction exclusively in English.
 (Make sure your transcripts state that your education was in English.)

 - Three years full-time work in a country where English is an official language.